MarkHoeber/tools-tech-syllabus/source/html.rst

 |Assignment|

 Follow the GitHub flow, described in the :doc:`previous lesson <github>`, to complete this assignment.
-Yu can complete the assignment through the browser, or through GitHub Desktop and Sublime (or another text editor).
+You can complete the assignment through the browser, or through GitHub Desktop and Sublime (or another text editor).

 #.
 Make a fork of :xref:`Get Started HMTL Repo` in your own GitHub account.